 - Provide a second opinion

-- Help understand medical conditions
+- Help you better understand your medical conditions

 - Explain treatment options

-- Help navigate the health care system
+- Help you better navigate the health care system

 You and your family can get professional help to deal with the impact of your illness.
 They can provide: